 Traditional shopping experiences within a store are pretty linear as a rule.
 The customer goes in, looks around, finds their goods and lines up at the point of sale.
 Retail-sponsored financing models of old — i.e., store-branded cards — were developed to be part of that highly linear journey.
 The customer, usually during checkout, is given an offer for a card, fills out an application and is either approved or not right at the point of sale.

 However, digital shopping journeys, as Simon told PYMNTS, are much less linear.
 Consumers might start the journey on one device, then move to another to transact.
 They may start in a brick-and-mortar store and see what they want, then switch over to the eCommerce channel to make the purchase.
 They also tend to “jump around” a lot during the online shopping process, finding a product on one site, then checking reviews and prices on others.

 That digital journey, Simon noted, is a poor fit with the financing tools on offer today, which only bring in financing options at checkout — and often in a disruptive way that involves the customer wandering off-site to apply.
-Those types of “solutions” aren’t doing enough for the retailer in terms of building up basket size or inspiring conversions, Simon said, which is why he co-founded Bread: to offer up something better.
+Those types of “solutions” aren’t doing enough for the retailer in terms of building up basket size or inspiring conversions, Simon said, which is why he co-founded Bread Finance: to offer up something better.